GustavErikson95/Comp20Project/README.md

       <img src="Plumber_Login.jpeg" alt="Avatar" class="avatar">
     </div>

-Why we picked this: It is something that we have not covered in class, so we thought it was cool that we could make such a complex pop-up as opposed to the regular alert().
+Why we picked this/How it works: It is something that we have not covered in class, so we thought it was cool that we could make such a complex pop-up as opposed to the regular alert().
 This pop up works with a animate class that uses a zoom transition to open a login pop-up page.
 This is done by first assigning the form containing class "modal" to have "display: none;" which hides the div tag until the button to login changes the display to "block".
 Inside this form are two input tags asking for a username and password login, with a placeholder faded text.
 The login button should then send this login information out to authenticate the user.
 Also, there are two cancel buttons which is a 'X' written as "&times;" and "Cancel" which simply reset the div tag containing the login form to have "display: none;".
 This allows for a more seamless transitioning pop-up functionality.

-How it works:

 Requirements: